RutujaGhorpade/demo-repo/README.md

 # Demo
-Getting started with Git and GitHub
+Getting started with Git and GitHub!